 What plastic should be used?
 The plastic should be 6mil thick, as is polyethylene designated as a vapour barrier for general construction.
 You want to use plastic this thick or thicker for the simple reason that it can take abuse better than cheaper plastics.
 You will find a choice between transparent or black.
 Here it is a question as to your attitude towards bugs.
 Bugs which like moisture will accumulate under the plastic, and stay there in the moisture.
 If you use transparent plastic, you will see them.
 If you use black plastic, you will not see them.
 Both collect bugs.

-There are now some commercial services, primarily Basement Systems Inc., which line dirt floor basements or crawl spaces with a thick white vinyl cover that is totally sealed to the concrete walls.
-I have no objection to this although a significant reduction in humidity can be accomplished without going to this extreme.
+There are now some commercial services, primarily Basement Systems Inc. which have lots of local franchises.
+In Quebec it is Systems Sous-Sol Quebec.
+They line dirt floor basements or crawl spaces with a thick white vinyl cover that is totally sealed to the concrete walls and at any overlaps.
+It is the best job, but rather expensive compared to the 6 mil poly DIY installation.
+A significant reduction in humidity can be accomplished without going to this extreme - but totally sealed is the best.
 One of the primary advantages of leveling the soil and installing a thick vinyl is that the area becomes clean useable storage.